 |On the client side, check Allow local (LAN) access when using VPN (if configured).|

 ASA 4.2+ (Sends Roaming Client Encrypted DNS over tunnel).
 Why 22.214.171.124?
-The AnyConnect client in full tunnel mode takes full control of DNS which prevents DNS from reaching the Roaming Client at 127.0.0.1.
+The AnyConnect client in full tunnel mode takes full control of DNS which prevents DNS from reaching the roaming client at 127.0.0.1.
 To allow DNS to the Umbrella roaming client and release the AC client's full control on DNS, an IP must be split-excluded.
 We've chosen an IP not likely to be routed to as one to exclude from the tunnel.
-You may use any IP you'd like!
+You may use any IP you like!

 access-list ExcludeIP standard permit host 126.96.36.199